yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 Getting to know your manager and the peers on your team is a critical part of the onboarding process that everyone does.
-Beyond this, though, I've found that it's really informative to meet with people beyond my direct team, even if I'm not going to be working with them at all.
+Beyond this, though, I've found that it's really informative to meet with colleagues beyond my direct team, even if I'm not going to be working with them at all.
 I usually just message these people in the company's chatting system and ask for permission to put 30 minutes into their calendar (they almost always say yes!)